muratk5n/thirdwave/en/mbl/2021/week29.md

 ---

-Experiment continues; The ultimate dish, one that u can prepare everyday, tastes good enough, and has everything needed..
-Latest;
-onions, cheap chuck, green beans, salt, lemon, olive oil -- all thrown together and simply cooked.
-Fine so far.

----

 "Mitch McConnell, a polio survivor, urged people to get vaccinated 'as rapidly as possible' at a press conference Tuesday, 'or we're gonna be back in a situation in the fall that we don't yearn for, that we went